j-woz/GraphDRP/READMEs/Data.md

 # Raw data
-The raw data is donwloaded from GDSC website (version 6.0) and refers here to three types of data:
+The raw data is downloaded from GDSC website (version 6.0) and refers here to three types of data:
 1) Dose-independent drug response values.
 `PANCANCER_IC.csv`: drug and cell ids, IC50 values and other metadata (223 drugs and 948 cell lines).
-2) Cancer sample information. `PANCANCER_Genetic_feature.csv`: 735 binary features that include coding variatns and copy number alterations.
+2) Cancer sample information. `PANCANCER_Genetic_feature.csv`: 735 binary features that include coding variants and copy number alterations.
 3) Drug information. `drug_smiles.csv`: SMILES strings of drug molecules.
 The SMILES were retrieved from PubChem using CIDs (Druglist.csv).
 The script `preprocess.py` provides functions to generate this file.

 All these data types were provided with the GraphDRP repo.
 The data is available in: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/GraphDRP/data/